versatica/mediasoup-website/documentation/v3/communication-between-client-and-server.md

 Once the receive transport is created, the client side application can consume multiple [DataChannels](https://www.w3.org/TR/webrtc/#rtcdatachannel) on it.
 However the order is the opposite (here the consumer must be created in the server first).

-* The client application signals its [device.sctpCapabilities](/documentation/v3/mediasoup-client/api/#device-sctpCapabilities) to the server (it may have done it in advance).
-* Then the server application calls [transport.consumeData()](/documentation/v3/mediasoup/api/#transport-consumedata) in the WebRTC transport the client created for receiving, thus generating a server side [DataConsumer](/documentation/v3/mediasoup-client/api/#DataConsumer).
+* The server application calls [transport.consumeData()](/documentation/v3/mediasoup/api/#transport-consumedata) in the WebRTC transport the client created for receiving, thus generating a server side [DataConsumer](/documentation/v3/mediasoup-client/api/#DataConsumer).
 * The server application transmits the consumer information and parameters to the client application, which calls [transport.consumeData()](/documentation/v3/mediasoup-client/api/#transport-consumedata) in the local receive transport.
   - The transport will emit ["connect"](/documentation/v3/mediasoup-client/api/#transport-on-connect) if this is the first call to `transport.consumeData()`.
 * Finally `transport.consumeData()` will resolve with a [DataConsumer](/documentation/v3/mediasoup-client/api/#Consumer) instance in client side.